kamilburda/batcher/dev/_pages/Usage.md

 You can move around individual files or folders by dragging and dropping them anywhere within the input list, or by pressing Alt + Up/Down.
 This is useful if, for example, you intend rename the images with a numbered sequence.

 Files and folders can be sorted by several criteria: original name, new name, creation date, modification date and file size.
 By default, sorting is performed in the ascending order, folders are always placed first and name-based sorting is case-sensitive.
 All these options can be switched off/on as needed.

+You can export images to the same parent folders as the added input files/folders using the `Match input folders` option in the output folder dropdown.
+You will be warned when selecting this option as you may inadvertently overwrite the original images (when the filenames and file extensions match).

 You can view message logs recorded during processing via `Settings → View Logs` and save them to a file.